mohammedterryjack/quran/README.md

 - ✅ reduce memory somehow
 - dropdown for chapter (quran and bible)
 - dropdown for verse (quran and bible)
-- Audhubillah all three autoplay when going to verse which doesn't exist
+- ✅Audhubillah all three autoplay when going to verse which doesn't exist
 - rabbinic commentary alongside english translation of hebrew verse (i.e. ramban)

 ### Frontend (css/html/js)